Updated on by

 - Fairly complex to assemble

-The Chapin 8401C is a good choice for homeowners that want the quality of a commercial spreader, but want to save a bit of money.
+The Chapin 8401C is a perfect choice for homeowners that want the quality of a commercial spreader, but want to save a bit of money.
 It generally costs around $100 less than the Lesco.

 The pneumatic tires are some of the biggest and best of any spreader I’ve seen.
 They have a wide tread pattern and absorb bumps very well keeping all the product in the hopper.
 The larger tires also make it easier to push this spreader up and down hills and through deeper grass.